Make your own chalkboard

 - Two tablespoons of unsanded tile grout.

 Mix thoroughly and you are ready to apply.
-One cup of paint should be enough for a 20 square foot area.
-You may want to mix at least two cups if you plan on creating a chalkboard larger than 4' x 4'.
+One cup of paint should be enough for approximately 20 square feet.
+You may want to mix at least two cups paint if you plan on creating a chalkboard larger than 4 feet x 4 feet.

-To begin you can tape off the area to paint with good quality painters tape.
+Once you have prepared the surface, tape off the area to paint with good quality painters tape.
 Painters tape comes in a variety of colors and applications.
-Make sure to look for masking tape that promises superior bleed through protection.
-Low quality masking tapes can allow paint to flow underneath creating uneven borders.
+Make sure to look for masking tape that provides superior bleed through protection.
+Low quality masking tapes tend to allow paint to flow underneath creating uneven borders.

-If you are using a roller to apply the paint make sure to choose a low knap roller cover or even a foam roller cover as this will create a smoother finish.
+If you are using a roller to apply the paint make sure to choose a low nap (⅜ inch nap maximum) or foam roller cover as these will create smoother finishes.
 A smooth finish on a chalkboard ensures a good drawing surface.
 If you have access to a high-pressure suction-fed paint spray gun like those used for auto body repair work you will be able to create the smoothest of surfaces.
-Generally speaking, applying chalkboard paint with a 3/8” knap roller cover or mini rollers is just fine.
+Generally speaking, applying chalkboard paint with a ⅜ inch nap roller cover or mini roller is just fine.
 A minimum of two coats of paint is recommended however more may be necessary depending on coverage.